 “Ok, you do, who exactly do you need to finish on time?”

 These are questions a software manager answers regularly.
-To a customer, to a supervisor or to himself.
+To a customer, to a supervisor, or to himself.
 How often can you answer objectively?

-Experienced managers have their experience to estimate with a reasonable degree of certainty.
+Experienced managers have the experience to estimate with a reasonable degree of certainty.
 Yet, surveys show when a project grows and/or when managing separate projects at the same time, even seasoned managers have less confidence in their ability to get all the details right, all the time.
 There is simply so much to track in order to minimize the risk of a project going off track.

 Skills for Jira addresses this complexity by bringing Tasks and People into the same coordinate system.
 Measuring both Tasks and People in skill/hours (or skill/story points for that matter) gives you the ability to compare apples with apples.
-This provides for a wide range of applications in analytics, assisting resource planning, knowledge gap or scarcity detection, team training or hiring.
+This provides for a wide range of applications in analytics, assisting resource planning, knowledge gap or scarcity detection, team training, or hiring.

-In this blog post we will focus on Resource Planning and Risk Management, the most common applications among the Skills for Jira users.
+In this blog post, we will focus on Resource Planning and Risk Management, the most common applications among the Skills for Jira users.

 In Totem Dev we tend to periodically survey our customers in order to better understand their needs and pain points and to make sure that our solution is relevant.